minamotorin/fizzbuzz-sed/README.rst

 * sed

-This program works with both BSD sed, GNU sed, and POSIX sed.
+This program works with BSD sed, GNU sed, and POSIX sed.

 NOTE
 ****